In the Heart of the Sea (film): Home media

-In the Heart of the Sea was released on DVD, Blu-ray & Blu-ray 3D on March 8, 2016.
-It was released on 4K Ultra HD Blu-ray on May 17, 2016.
+In the Heart of the Sea was released on DVD, Blu-ray & Blu-ray 3D on March 8, 2016, before being released on 4K Ultra HD Blu-ray on May 17.

 Reception

 Box office

-In the Heart of the Sea was one of two flops released by Warner Bros in 2015, the other being Pan.
+In the Heart of the Sea was one of two flops released by Warner Bros. in 2015, the other being Pan.
 It grossed $25 million in North America and $68.9 million in other territories for a worldwide total of $93.9 million, against a production budget of $100 million.

-In the United States and Canada, the film opened on December 11, 2015, in 3,103 theaters, including a number of 3D and IMAX theaters.
+In the United States and Canada, the film opened on December 11, 2015, in 3,103 theaters, including a number of RealD 3D, IMAX 3D, and 4DX theaters.
 Box Office Mojo projected an opening weekend gross of $18 million, noting that the film's only competition was with the holdover of The Hunger Games: Mockingjay – Part 2 (in its fourth weekend of play).
 The film earned $3.8 million on its opening day, including $575,000 from its early Thursday night showings.
 In its opening weekend, it earned $11.1 million, finishing below expectations and narrowly losing to Mockingjay – Part 2, which earned $11.4 million.
 Many box office analysts said the low opening was because audiences' enthusiasm was focused on the arrival of Star Wars: The Force Awakens the following week.
 Regarding the film's disappointing opening, Jeff Goldstein, Warner Bros. distribution executive vice president said "We stand behind Ron and his vision for the story, we believe in him.
 He's a terrific filmmaker.
 But some movies work and unfortunately some movies don't."
 In its third weekend the film was pulled from 72.3% of theaters (3,103 to 685) the 4th biggest drop in history at the time.

 In the Heart of the Sea was released internationally a week prior to its United States opening in 38 markets and grossed a total of $18.5 million with 3.3 million admissions on over 9,500 screens.
 50% of the plays were in 3D with 156 IMAX theaters which accounted for 7% of the total opening.
 It went No. 1 in Russia and the CIS ($2 million) Italy ($1.7 million) and several other Asian markets such as Thailand and Taiwan and No. 2 in South Korea with $2.6 million, behind local hit Inside Men, Mexico with $1.9 million, behind The Good Dinosaur and Brazil with $1.3 million, behind The Hunger Games: Mockingjay – Part 2.